VA Schedule of Ratings

 Contact Tuley Law Office for Assistance With Your Extra-Schedular Rating

-Whether you are trying to determine if you are eligible for extra-schedular benefits or you are filing an appeal to the BVA for your denied extra-schedular claim, the VA disability lawyers at Tuley Law Office are here to answer questions you may have about the process.
+If you are trying to apply for schedular or extra-schedular benefits, the VA disability lawyers at Tuley Law Office are here to answer questions you may have about the process.
 Our attorneys have been helping veterans receive the compensation they deserve for years, and you could be next.

 Fill out our online contact form to reach one of our lawyers and get started on your case today.